(Click here to read an introduction and Part 1 of this two-part series on coping with climate change.)

 Believe me, I understand how frustrating it is to look at someone else’s behavior and want them to change, but the power to make a difference starts with you.

-A few weeks ago, I began blogging about three action steps that I’ve come up with to help you connect with planet Earth and stay strong while facing the reality of climate change.
+A few weeks ago, I began blogging about two action steps that I’ve come up with to help you connect with planet Earth and stay strong while facing the reality of climate change.
 You can read the first installment, which is about nourishing your relationship with nature every day.
 The second action step (thanks for waiting) is to take responsibility for what you can control.

 This action step goes beyond mere lip service to climate issues.
 It’s about walking the walk and actually practicing what you already know, which means it’s going to be the most difficult step.